VishnuMadhusoodanan/material-tilde/README.md

 **Examples:**

 ```
-a                # takes you to amazon.com
+amazon                # takes you to amazon.com
-t: donald trump  # searches Twitter for Donald Trump
+twitter: donald trump  # searches Twitter for Donald Trump
-g: twitter       # searches GitHub for Twitter
+github: twitter       # searches GitHub for Twitter
-f                # takes you to facebook.com
+fb                # takes you to facebook.com
 asdf             # searches google for asdf
 ```